reidmorrison/semantic_logger/README.md

 performance of the application.
 Also adding more than one appender does not affect the runtime performance of the application.

-The additional thread is automatically started on initialization.
-When the program terminates it will complete writing out all log data and flush the appenders before the program exits.
+The logging thread is automatically started on initialization.
+When the program terminates it will call flush on each of the appenders.

 Calling SemanticLogger::Logger#flush will wait until all outstanding log messages have been written and flushed to their respective appenders before returning.
-Since all logging is now from this thread calling flush is no longer thread specific.

 ### Write your own Appender